-This day is action packed as we travel down the west coast of northland making our way through the ancient forest of Waipoua.
-Unfortunately this is a small remnant of a much larger forest that would have covered much of the Northland region.
-This important tract of forest remains as a window into the past as you step foot in a once uninhabited forest home to New Zealand’s mighty and ancient Kauri Trees.
+The forest remains as a window into the past.
+Step foot into the once uninhabited forest home to New Zealand’s mighty and ancient Kauri Trees.
 A short walking track allows you to see the largest Kauri tree in the country, Tane Mahuta.
-Standing at just over 51m this beautiful specimen dwarfs the rest of the forest canopy and is quite breath-taking once you see it for yourself.
-Just a little further down the road we’ll stop at a slightly longer walking track where you can see more Kauri trees such as the four sisters, a collection of four trees that are growing unusually close to each other and finally Te Matua Ngahere, which is shorter than Tane Mahuta but is, incredibly, wider!
-These gentle giants are well worth the short walks and it is a favourite stop on our trip around Northland.
+Standing at just over 51m this beautiful specimen dwarfs the rest of the forest canopy.
+It's simply breath-taking once you see it for yourself.
+Just a little further down the road, a slightly longer walking track offers a chance to see more Kauri trees.
+This includes the Four Sisters, a collection of four trees that are growing unusually close to each other and Te Matua Ngahere, which is shorter than Tane Mahuta but, incredibly, wider!
+These majestic giants of the forest are well worth the short walks and this is a favourite stop on our trip around Northland.

 500m - 2km Gravel Path and Boardwalks Easy

 Kaikoura Peninsula Walk